yushi20/Capstone-Quarter1/README.md

     - use_estop: Use early stopping
     - estop_num_epochs: Number of epochs to wait before early stopping
 - filepaths:
-    - data_dir_path: path to were the data is
+    - data_dir_path: path to where the data is
     - hdf5_stem: file name stem
     - train_dataset: filepath to train dataset
     - val_dataset: filepath to val dataset